wizcamp/wizcamp-realms-demo/session-guides/SESSION-01.md

 - **How and why do I import a component in React?
 Where am I importing all that from?**
 - **What does import SplashScreen from './components/SplashScreen' mean?**
 - **In a React app, what does the index.html file do?**

----

-### 💬 Pro Tip:

-You don't have to memorize everything — just ask your AI assistant when you're curious or stuck.
-Think of it as your trusty AI sidekick, always ready to help.